msamatdev/msamatdev/README.md

 I am planning on learning C#, .NET and WPF soon to create windows programs.

-I am still torn between three fields in computer science for my specialization:
+I am not sure yet in which domain I'd like to work:
 <ul>
     <li>
         I find that cybersecurity is very interesting since it is always evolving.
 Its moral aspect aligns with my values.